-- Promote parent participation in school events and provide opportunities for families to observe student learning and celebrate student achievement. - Use multiple communication channels to communicate with parents eg app, telephone, website and letter. - Provide programs and opportunities for parents to build their capacity to support their child's learning. - Continue to actively seek and maintain a wide range of community partnerships.
+- Promote parent participation in school events and provide opportunities for families to observe student learning and celebrate student achievement. - Use multiple communication channels to communicate with parents eg app, telephone, website and letter. - Provide programs and opportunities for parents to build their capacity to support their child's learning. - Continue to actively seek and maintain a wide range of community partnerships. - High Standards - Implement recommendations from previous audits and develop a leadership plan with the leadership team that is responsive to State Schools Strategy Every Student Succeeding. - Continually strive for consistent implementation of SWPBL (School Wide Positive Behaviour for Learning) including the explicit teaching of the SWPBL matrix as well as implementation of positive and negative consequences across the whole school.

-High Standards

-- Implement recommendations from previous audits and develop a leadership plan with the leadership team that is responsive to State Schools Strategy - Every Student Succeeding. - Continually strive for consistent implementation of SWPBS including the explicit teaching of the SWPBS matrix as well as implementation of positive and negative consequences across the whole school. - Continue to implement recommendations and achievements based on the outstanding results achieved in the Discipline Audit.